 Healthcare software applying for ONC certification has to record, export, and import CQM data, accurately calculate eCQM results, report to the Centers for Medicare and Medicaid Services if the software is intended to be used for CMS reporting, and enable doctors to filter CQM results.

 4. Privacy and security

-The ONC, the US Department of Health and Human Services (HHS) Office for Civil Rights (OCR), and other HHS agencies have developed a number of resources helping to ensure your EHR software meets the privacy and security requirements.
+The ONC, the US Department of Health and Human Services (HHS) Office for Civil Rights (OCR), and other HHS agencies have developed a number of resources to help you ensure your EHR software meets privacy and security requirements.
 They include tools, guides, and documents to help you ensure HIPAA compliance and meet other federal regulatory requirements.

 5. Patient engagement

 According to patient engagement criteria, patients have to be able to proactively participate in their own treatment.
 This facilitates better health outcomes and results in better care.
 To get ONC-certified, developers have to enable patients to securely communicate with doctors and view, download, and transmit their health data.

 The ONC Patient Engagement Playbook provides tips and best practices for patient engagement that the ONC has received from healthcare providers.

 The public health criteria in the 2015 Edition require healthcare providers to take preventive measures and diagnose and treat a whole population rather than one individual at a time.
 Public health criteria require transmitting public health data to immunization registries, syndromic surveillance systems, cancer registries, etc.